Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Mana**: You gain +15 maximum mana

-**Awe**: Your spells deal additional damage equal to half the mana spent to cast that spell.
+**Awe**: Your spells deal additional damage equal to half the mana roundig up spent to cast that spell.

 **Focus:** Once a turn when you cast a spell you gain stacks of focus equal to the mana spent up to a maximum of 500 stacks.
 When this item reaches 500 stacks it upgrades to **Seraph's Embrace**